 ing cool fruit.
 To get rid of the subject at once, I may as well own I lived on it while I was here, to the no small profit of the landlord, who had agreed to supply us with food at so much per day.
 Having grown very lazy, I never shot as my companion did, but got up early and took a stroll to the river to bathe.
-On my return, some kind person was sure to ask me into his garden; and there my appetite for breakfast went: then I read, lounging under the verandah in a huge Guayaquil hammock.
-Then there was a fruit-luncheon in some other garden: then, just before dinner, more fruitand so on.
+On my return, some kind person was sure to ask me into his garden; and there my appetite for breakfast went: then I read, lounging under the verandah in a huge Guayaquil ham-Then there was a fruit-luncheon in some other garden: then, just before dinner, more fruitand so on.
 In fact, all the other good things said to abound there were lost on me, and I did not find any ill results from my diet; for the fruit was always very ripe and very good, and I smoked, which kept me quiet and cool.

 We took possession of a large empty house, to which the landlord of the inn sent all things necessary.
 It had a delicious garden-delicious to the eye only, for there was no fruit in it.
 Never was there such a delightful place for being perfectly idle in.
-The inhabitants wisely abstained from making noises to disturb us; and as there were no books, I used up all the old odds and ends of thoughts I could find in my head, and was as VOL. I.
+The inhabitants wisely abstained from making noises to disturb us; and as there were no books, I used up all the old odds and ends of thoughts I could find in my head, and was as idly happy as a man could wish to be.
+Somebody says - "Idleness is the root of all evil."
+I deny it: it is only when its votary, foolishly allured, begins to do something, that he falls.
+As long as he remains perfectly idle, it must be a very negative mischief indeed which he does.